Growth of Metal-Enriched Supermassive Stars by Accretion and Collisions: Results

 \section{Results}

-We begin this section by exploring the impact of accreted mass on the overall evolution of stellar models.
-Figure~\ref{fig:3_new_MvsT} shows the evolution of stellar mass of the four models as a function of time.
-Models gain mass via gas accretion and collisions, which begins in the pre main sequence (depicted in light grey) and continue to occur until the end of core hydrogen burning (shown in light blue).
-These models reach 90\% of their final mass just after 1 Myr due to gas reserviour depleting at this stage.
-The models then primarily grow via collisions, which is especially evident in the case of model at Z = $10^{-4}$.
-The collisional events can be found in all four tracks of Fig.~\ref{fig:3_new_MvsT} and are identified via sudden jumps in stellar masses (i.e., at an age of 0.6 Myr for Z/Z$_\odot$=10$^{-5}$ model).
-Across the four metallicities, the dominant trend is a monotonic decrease in final stellar mass with increasing metal content because increasing cooling efficiency decreases the initial Jeans mass and thereby reducing the accretion rate of gas.
-The total lifetime also shows no clear dependence on metallicity.
-Although collisions occasionally supply fresh hydrogen to the core and rejuvenate the star, the resulting increase in the hydrogen-burning rate with mass compensates for the rejuvenation effect and has only a negligible impact on the overall stellar lifetime.
+We begin this section by exploring how mass growth shapes the overall evolution of our stellar models.
+Figure~\ref{fig:3_new_MvsT} shows the stellar mass as a function of time for the four models.
+The stars gain mass through gas accretion and stellar collisions: mass growth starts during the pre-main-sequence phase (light grey) and continues until the end of core hydrogen burning (light blue).
+All models show a similar behavior: they assemble about 90\% of their final mass within the first $\sim$1 Myr, after which the mass growth slows down.
+This slowdown occurs because the gas reservoir becomes depleted around this time.
+Beyond $\sim$1 Myr, the mass increase is therefore dominated by discrete collisional events rather than by smooth accretion.
+We return later to the individual evolutionary tracks and discuss in detail when and how this transition occurs in each case.
+Across the four metallicities, the final stellar mass decreases monotonically with increasing metal content.
+This is because more efficient cooling reduces the initial Jeans mass and thereby lowers the gas accretion rate.
+The total lifetime shows no clear dependence on metallicity.
+Although collisions can occasionally supply fresh hydrogen to the core and partially rejuvenate the star, the accompanying increase in the hydrogen-burning rate at higher mass largely compensates for this effect, so the net impact on the lifetime is small.
 These effects, and their influence on stellar lifetimes, are examined in detail in the following section.

+We briefly summarize the mass-growth histories across metallicities, focusing on three common phases: (i) the early build-up within the first $10^{4}\,\mathrm{yr}$, (ii) the subsequent evolution up to $\sim 1\,\mathrm{Myr}$ while gas is still available, and (iii) the late-time, merger-dominated growth after gas accretion is shut down.